lindseygreenhill/Gov1347/polls.md

 ### Model 1: National Level Polls

 Although I call this section model 1, it really discusses two models: one for incumbent vote share and one for challenger vote share.
+Ultimately, I will combine the results of the two models in my prediction.
+In the case of 2020, the incumbent model will be used to predict Trump's popular vote share and the challenger model will be used to predict Biden's popular vote share.
 For each model, I ran a linear regression of popular vote share vs. average poll support.
 The independent variable, average poll support, was calculated by taking the average result from each poll six weeks out from the election in every year (i.e. the average support in 2008 would be equal to the average result of every poll from 2008